DUTIR-YSQ/EmoMeta/README.md

 ## 🔬 Explore More Research from Our Lab

-**Important❗**  If you use any of our lab's datasets, please make sure to cite them.  ❗
+**Important❗**  Please cite the following relevant papers if you use our data. ❗

 1. **[MultiMET: A Multimodal Dataset for Metaphor Understanding (ACL 2021)](https://github.com/DUTIR-YSQ/MultiMET)**
    A foundational multimodal dataset for metaphor understanding, combining text and visual modalities.